 Eure is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 2,859 people and just one neighborhood, Eure is the 254th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Eure is generally considered to be a blue-collar town.
-35.33% of the Eure workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eure, you'll notice that it is more blue-collar than most other communities in America.
+35.33% of Eure’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eure is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Eure who work in office and administrative support (10.91%), sales jobs (8.97%), and management occupations (7.84%).

-As is often the case in a small town, Eure doesn't have a public transportation system that people use for their commute.
+Eure is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Eure is an extremely ethnically-diverse town.
 The people who call Eure home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eure residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Eure include English, German, Irish, European, and Eastern European.